-In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, refrigerator (when placed in AC mode), microwave oven, and any 120-volt electrical equipment used at convenience outlets.
+In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, microwave oven, and any 120-volt electrical equipment used at convenience outlets.

-POWER CORD - EXTERNAL (DETACHABLE) (Shoreline)
+POWER CORD - EXTERNAL (DETACHABLE)

+(Shoreline)

 Do not use an extension cord.
 Improper sized cords, damaged cords, and poor connections can lead to fire, which can result in death or serious injury.